Your GA4 Data Disappears After 14 Months. Here's What Google Won't Tell You.

 Clickport Unlimited EUR 9/mo No

-The reason privacy-first tools can offer unlimited retention is structural, not generous.
+Privacy-first tools can offer unlimited retention because of how they're built, not out of kindness.
 They don't collect personal data.
 No cookies, no user IDs, no device fingerprints.
-Because there's no personally identifiable information in the dataset, GDPR's storage limitation doesn't apply.
-The data is aggregated from the moment it's collected, so there's nothing to delete.
+With nothing in the set that can point back to a person, GDPR's storage limitation has nothing to act on.
+The data is aggregated the moment it lands, so there's nothing to age out and delete.

-GA4 collects personal data by design (client IDs, cookies, advertising identifiers), which creates the GDPR obligation to limit retention.
-Then it charges you $150,000/year to extend that limit.
-Tools that never collect personal data in the first place avoid the entire problem.
+GA4 collects personal data by design: client IDs, cookies, advertising identifiers.
+That's what creates the GDPR obligation to limit retention in the first place.
+Then GA4 turns around and charges you up to $150,000 a year to push that limit out.
+Tools that never collect personal data sidestep the whole thing.

 How to stop losing data today

-If you're on GA4 and want to keep your analytics history, here are three steps in order of urgency.
+If you're on GA4 and you want to hold onto your history, do these three things, most urgent first.

 THREE STEPS TO STOP LOSING DATA